Floating Dragon

-Synopsis
+Plot

-Set during the spring and summer of 1980, the novel deals with events that befall the affluent suburb of Hampstead, Connecticut.
+Set during the spring and summer of 1980 in the fictional town of Hampstead, Connecticut, a housewife named Stony Friedgood picks up a man at a bar, but is brutally murdered by the patron.
+At the same time, her husband Leo, who works for the Department of Defense, becomes involved in the cover up of an incident in which DRG-16, a deadly nerve gas, escapes containment and contaminates the town.
+Leo works to stop the public from finding out about the leak, which has already killed three men at the lab.
+When he arrives home, the gas is already above Hampstead, causing deaths and hallucinations.

-An adulterous housewife named Stony Friedgood picks up a man at a bar, but is brutally murdered by the patron.
-At the same time, her husband Leo, working with the Department of Defense, is involved in the cover up of DRG-16, a nerve gas that escapes its containment and rushes into the town of Hampstead.
-Leo works to stop the public from finding out about the gas that leaked, which already killed three men at the lab.
-When he arrives home, the gas is above Hampstead, causing deaths and hallucinations.
+Meanwhile, three descendants of the founders of Hampstead are introduced: Richard Allbee, a former child actor turned architect with a wife and child on the way, who returns from London and is plagued by dreams and visions of his deceased co-actor Billy Bentley; Patsy McCloud, the abused wife of Les McCloud, who has psychic abilities and dreams of escaping her husband; and Tabby Smithfield, a young child with an alcoholic father, who has similar abilities to Patsy.

-Meanwhile, the descendants of the founders of Hampstead have returned: Richard Allbee, a former child actor turned architect with a wife and child on the way, returns from London and is plagued by dreams and visions of his former co-actor Billy Bentley, who died; Graham Williams, an old historian who murdered a serial killer in his past, and discovered a cycle of evil in the town that arrives every thirty years in the name of a monster named the Dragon; Patsy McCloud, the abused wife of Les McCloud, who has psychic abilities; and Tabby Smithfield, a young child with an alcoholic father, who has similar abilities like Patsy.
-The four connect with each other and learn from Graham that an older evil has poisoned the town and wreaks havoc, as is happening at that moment.
+Graham Williams, an elderly historian and author, connects with the other three, and reveals to them the existence of an evil entity in the town that he calls the Dragon.
+This powerful entity becomes active every 30 years and has reason to want revenge on Hampstead, its founders and their descendants.

-Several of the locals experience frightening visions they believe was brought on by DRG, but was in fact created by the Dragon.
-The Dragon, originally businessman Gideon Winter, had bought land from the town centuries ago and killed women and children, was discovered and murdered by the founders, leading to his vendetta against the town and its inhabitants.
-The Dragon would possess people each cycle to commit atrocities, such as Bates Krell.
-Williams had confronted Bates Krell years ago and murdered him, after discovering his acts of villainy.
-Williams then devoted himself to uncover the history which he shares with the other three.
+The Dragon was originally a businessman called Gideon Winter, who lived two hundred years ago and was responsible for the murders of several women and children.
+He was discovered and lynched by the founders, and in his supernatural form, he lives on to pursue his vendetta against the town and its inhabitants.
+During each cycle of activity, the Dragon drives people to commit atrocities by possessing them psychically.
+Graham has experience of this, and recounts the story of Bates Krell, a manifestation of the Dragon whom he confronted and killed 30 years ago.
+Since then, Graham has devoted himself to uncovering the history of the Dragon, which he now shares with the other three.

-Tabby reluctantly accompanies three teenage robbers on their trip to doctor Wren Van Horne's home, where they are attacked and killed; several children drown themselves on the town beach; policemen murder each other during an annual meeting at a movie theater; a group of firefighters die when they spontaneously combust trying to stop several houses from burning; Leo escapes town but dies in the streets of New York; and local reporter Sarah Spry and her friend Ulick Byrne attempt to uncover the secret of Hampstead.
+Meanwhile, a series of escalating incidents occur in Hampstead.
+These are partly connected to the DRG-16 gas contamination, but are also linked to a new manifestation of the Dragon.
+The Dragon's new host is a local man, Dr Wren Van Horne.Tabby reluctantly accompanies three teenagers to Van Horne's home, where they are attacked.
+Tabby escapes, but his companions are killed.
+Several children drown themselves on the town beach; policemen murder each other during an annual meeting at a movie theater; a group of firefighters die when they spontaneously combust trying to stop several houses from burning; Leo escapes town but dies in the streets of New York; and local reporter Sarah Spry and her friend Ulick Byrne attempt to uncover the secret of Hampstead.